finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

 # **getBucketedCashFlows**
 > BucketedCashFlowResponse getBucketedCashFlows(scope, code, bucketedCashFlowRequest)

-[EXPERIMENTAL] Get bucketed cash flows from a list of portfolios
+[EXPERIMENTAL] GetBucketedCashFlows: Get bucketed cash flows from a list of portfolios

 We bucket/aggregate a transaction portfolio&#39;s instruments by date or tenor specified in the request.
 The cashflows are grouped by both instrumentId and currency.
 If you want transactional level cashflow, please use the &#39;GetUpsertableCashFlows&#39; endpoint.
 If you want instrument cashflow, please use the &#39;GetPortfolioCashFlows&#39; endpoint.
 Note that these endpoints do not apply bucketing.